-About two decades ago, we’ve been to this place and I have to reminisce the exact place and structure.
+About two decades ago, we were at this place, and I have to reminisce the exact location and structure.
 I can only remember that I have been here and not exactly how it looked like before.

 That’s probably because there are many changes that are incorporated in the whole place (and not because I’m getting older!).

 Anyhow, I find the place very relaxing, entertaining and deeply spiritual.
 In other words, the Taoist Temple is really worth your time and effort.
 It is an excellent place for a family, friends or group.

 Since you are entering into a holy place, you are expected to respect the place by keeping the usual rules in religious sites.